 Tenants and owners have a duty to keep proper accounts regarding the tenancy, and have the right to inspect each others accounts provided reasonable notice is given.

 A tenancy for a fixed term terminates at the end of the fixed term and no notice of termination is required.

 To terminate a periodic tenancy the tenant must be served with written notice.
 The length of notice must be at least equivalent to the length of the tenancy period.
 This means the period for which rent is paid, for example monthly or quarterly.
 In the case of sharefarming arrangements for crop growing, the notice period is 1 month, but the period of notice must end at least 1 month after the end of the current annual cropping program.
 To terminate any other arrangements, a notice period of at least 1 month is required.

 A tenancy from year to year cannot be terminated unless at least 6 months notice is given to the other party before the end of the tenancy period.
 The period of notice must end at least 1 month after the end of the annual cropping program.

 These notice periods do not apply to termination for breach of the tenancy, or where the tenant and the owner have otherwise agreed on the amount of notice to be given.

-The Consumer, Trader and Tenancy Tribunal is an independent body which has the power to resolve disputes about agricultural tenancy.
+The NSW Civil and Administrative Tenancy Tribunal is an independent body which has the power to resolve disputes about agricultural tenancy.
 It uses alternative dispute resolution methods and is obligated to use its best endeavours to achieve a mutually acceptable agreement to any dispute.

-The Act requires that applications be lodged at the Tribunal within 3 months of the dispute arising, or within 3 months of the end of the tenancy.
-However, applicants may request an extension of time when applying to the Tribunal.
+The Act requires that applications be lodged at the NCAT within 3 months of the dispute arising, or within 3 months of the end of the tenancy.
+However, applicants may request an extension of time when applying to the NCAT.

-The Tribunal cannot resolve disputes that involve amounts in excess of $500,000.
+The NCAT cannot resolve disputes that involve amounts in excess of $500,000.
 In these circumstances, parties should seek independent legal advice about their options.